udaan-iitt/website/src/posts/blog/2021_June/votld.md

 title: "Voices of the Locked Down"
 category: "Experiences"
 date: "2021-05-30 12:00:00 +09:00"
-desc: "The purpose of “Voices of the Locked Down” was to help people put their thoughts and experiences out, and share them with the world, finding solace in the process of doing so. "
+desc: "A variety of experiences.
+A clutter of emotions.
+One underlying cause.
+Yet we all walk to the end of the tunnel, towards the glimmer of hope."
 thumbnail: "./images/ed2/story.jpg"
 authors: "IIT-T Family"
 starred: "false"